s-hamann/httpsdate/README.md

 It instructs `httpsdate.py` to bail out without modifying the system clock if the new time is too far from the current system time.
 Together with infrequent synchronisations, this helps prevent malicious servers from deliberately changing the system clock (much).
 Reasonable values are a few minutes or seconds, depending on the usual clock drift and the synchronisation frequency.

+Similarly, `--max-failed` limits the fault tolerance of `httpsdate.py`.
+It will not change the system clock if more than this many remote servers failed to send a usable time.
+Reasons for not getting a usable time include invalid X.509 certificates, TLS parameter incompatibilities or missing or invalid `Date` headers.

 Requirements
 ============